The page has been translated by Gen AI.

 • Example: version 1.12.x > 1.13.x (possible) / version 1.11.x > 1.13.x (not possible)

-• After an upgrade, you cannot perform a downgrade or rollback, so to use the previous version again you must create a new cluster.
+• After an upgrade, you cannot perform a downgrade or rollback, so to use a previous version again you must create a new cluster.

 Caution

-• Since user systems using an end-of-support Kubernetes version may become vulnerable, upgrade the control plane and node pool versions directly in the Samsung Cloud Platform Console.
+• User systems that are using an end‑of‑life Kubernetes version may become vulnerable, so upgrade the control plane and node pool versions directly from the Samsung Cloud Platform Console.

-• Please perform compatibility testing for the upgrade version in advance to ensure stable system operation for users.
+• Please conduct compatibility testing of the upgrade version in advance to ensure stable system operation for users.

-There is no need to delete and recreate API objects when upgrading the cluster version.
-For the transitioned API, all existing API objects can be read and updated using the new API version.
-However, due to deprecated APIs in older Kubernetes versions, you may be unable to read or modify existing objects or create new ones.
-Therefore, to ensure system stability, it is recommended to migrate clients and manifests before the upgrade.
+When upgrading the cluster version, there is no need to delete and recreate API objects.
+For the migrated API, all existing API objects can be read and updated using the new API version.
+However, due to the deprecated API in older versions of Kubernetes, you may be unable to read or modify existing objects, or create new objects.
+Therefore, for system stability, we recommend migrating the client and manifest before upgrading.

 Migrate the client and manifest using the following method.